Aboriginal Culture and Life Cycles

 Use the activities in the teaching guide (below) to spark student curiosity before their zoo visit.

 Students will explore Healesville Sanctuary, making connections between animal life cycles, the environment, seasons and the night sky.
 Discover augmented reality technology and learn about the world around us.

 Your zoo visit will include: Introduction (for arrivals between 9:50am-10:10am), Healesville Sanctuary Teacher-led activities, Spirits of the Sky presentation and keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.

 Use activities in the Teaching Guide to deepen students’ learning back at school.

 Use the Teaching Guide to enable students to master their knowledge and skills in real-world contexts.

-- Students will observe and group Australian animals and plants according to their features
+- Students will observe the unique features of Australian animals

-- Through Augmented Reality, students will observe the night sky and relate this to time and the seasons
+- Through Augmented Reality, students will observe the night sky and relate this to the seasons

 Plan your excursion

 Aboriginal Culture and Life Cycles an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.